ncarlier/feedpushr/README.md

 Once feeds are configured with tags, each new article will inherit these tags and be pushed out with them.

 Tags are also used by filters and outputs to manage their activation.
-If you start the daemon with a filter or an output using tags, only articles corresponding to these tags will be processed by this filter or output.
+If you start the service with a filter or an output using tags, only articles corresponding to these tags will be processed by this filter or output.

 Example: